xmtp/xmtp-message-history-server/README.md

 A simple, asynchronous file server provided as an example to support XMTP Message History transfers.

-Running this server allows XMTP service providers to provide the ability for users to securely upload message history bundles via a `POST` request and retrieve them via a `GET` request using a unique ID assigned upon upload.
+Running this server allows XMTP service providers to provide the ability for users to securely upload message history bundles via a `POST` request and retrieve them via a `GET` request from another authorized app or device, using a unique ID assigned upon upload.
 It is expected that these uploaded bundles should be: encrypted, short-lived, non-guessable, with scoped access to only authorized parties.

 ## Getting Started